Is Nigel Farage a Racist? What His Own Words Tell Us

-Examining public statements, controversies, and how Farage himself answers the charge.
 Few British politicians divide opinion as sharply as Nigel Farage.
 To supporters, he is a plain-speaking patriot; to critics, a populist who plays with racial stereotypes.
 Farage has repeatedly rejected accusations of racism, saying he opposes prejudice but stands for “honest talk” about immigration and identity.
-What do his own words actually show?
+But what do his own words actually show?
+Here, we examine public statements, controversies, and how Farage himself answers the charge.

 2014: “Uncomfortable” with foreign voices on the train